 Policy decisions are made in a variety of legal, administrative, and institutional settings.
 RENEW will represent renewable energy supporters and stakeholders in these settings to convey formulated positions on policies that can potentially advance or weaken Wisconsin’s renewable energy marketplace.
 RENEW will provide the organized voice on renewables in Wisconsin through public advocacy and social media campaigns.

-Increase funding for renewable energy in Focus on Energy program
+Improve the Focus on Energy program

 - Available annual renewable resource incentive funding for each of 2013 and 2014 is $10 million, inclusive of incentives that will be paid out for previously approved projects.